 Add a delightful, vegan, peanut-free dish to the family Christmas table this year!
 Looking for the perfect alternative?
 Try this Sicilian Roasted Cauliflower recipe by Lilia Jankowska.
 A filling dish complete with a full head of cruciferous cauliflower, a half cup of olive oil, bread crumbs, and seeds.
 Plus, it’ll be a visual delight as well!

 Many people are under the mistaken assumption that a plant-based diet has to rely upon the protein provide by soy products — think tofu, tempeh, soy yogurt, and soy milk, for example.
 This is largely untrue as there are a wide variety of incredibly rich sources of plant-based protein that also happen to be soy-free!
-For instance, “nuts, grains, and seeds are great alternative protein sources,” and you can even find complete proteins such as quinoa or those close to it such as amaranth.
-Try integrating some of these protein-powerhouses this holiday season in lieu of soy products!
+For instance, “nuts, grains, and seeds are great alternative protein sources,” and you can even find complete proteins such as quinoa or those close to it, such as amaranth.
+Try integrating some of these protein powerhouses this holiday season in place of soy products!